kashyap91/HivePig/README.md

 Edit (19/2/19 4pm) - VM RAM allocation changed to 2 GB to avoid memory errors with hadoop.

+Edit (20/2/19 5pm) - Ubuntu version changed from trusty to xenial.
+Trusty going out of use in April.

 ## HIVE

 1. Install Hive (see slides Week 3 and Manual link below)